 Watery discharge can be typical.
 If it is clear and does not smell unpleasant, it may not be a sign anything is wrong.
 But if the discharge is grey, milky, and smells unpleasant, this could be BV.

 The consistency of vaginal discharge also varies from thin and watery to thick and sticky.
 Generally, healthy vaginal discharge should be relatively odorless.

-Doctors can easily treat most vaginal infections using antimicrobial medications.
-Depending on the severity of the infection, people may see their symptoms improving within a few days to weeks.
+Doctors can treat most causes of heavy discharge.
+Depending on the cause and severity, people may see their symptoms improving within a few days to weeks.